subZHS/CL-Detector/L-Extractor/README.md

 public static void main(String args[]) throws IOException
 ~~~

 in src/main/java/Main.java.
-After the files are parsed, the rules result will be output to a csv file with a time-stamp.
+After the files are parsed, the constraints result will be output to a csv file with a time-stamp.

 ### Output
 The output file includes the following columns:
-- Id: rule number
+- Id: constraint number
 - API Method: the specific function signature
 - Library Name/Library Version/Class: The source file and version of the function
 - Start Line/End Line: the source code location
-- Type: rule classification, includes *exception*, *condition*, *order*
+- Type: constraint classification, includes *exception*, *condition*, *order*
-- Exception/Exception Condition: only rules of exception have this two columns
+- Exception/Exception Condition: only constraints of *exception* have this two columns
-- Pre Order/Restrain Id: only rules of order have this column
+- Pre Order/Restrain Id: only constraints of *order* have this column
-- Condition:  only rules of condition have this column
+- Condition:  only constraints of *condition* have this column